ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Security Definitions and Analysis

 \section{Security Definitions and Analysis}

 This section formalizes the security properties of \ZKACE via explicit game-based definitions and provides reduction-based proofs to standard assumptions, following the code-based game-playing methodology~\cite{bellare-rogaway}.
 For a comprehensive treatment of the underlying cryptographic tools, we refer the reader to~\cite{boneh-shoup}.
-Throughout, $\mathcal{A}$ denotes a $\PPT$ adversary.
+Throughout, $\mathcal{A}$ denotes a $\PPT$ adversary (classical probabilistic polynomial-time).
+The theorem statements therefore establish classical security; a quantum-adversary ($\QPT$) interpretation requires that (i) the instantiated proof system achieves knowledge soundness against $\QPT$ adversaries, and (ii) the random oracle is programmable in the quantum setting (QROM).
+When the Circle STARK backend is used with Poseidon2 modeled as a quantum-accessible random oracle, the same theorem statements are conjectured to hold under $\QPT$ adversaries, conditional on the backend's quantum knowledge soundness and the quantum collision-resistance margin of the hash function (see Section~\ref{sec:limitations}).
+Formalizing these conditions is beyond the scope of this work.

 \begin{remark}[Mapping practical attack scenarios to formal games] The threat model (Section~\ref{sec:prelim:threat}) grants $\mathcal{A}$ the ability to submit, reorder, replay, and substitute transaction payloads.
 The four security games defined below capture these capabilities as follows: \begin{itemize}[nosep,leftmargin=1.5em] \item \emph{Unauthorized authorization (identity theft):} An adversary who does not possess $\REV$ attempts to produce a valid proof for an on-chain identity commitment.
 This is captured by the authorization soundness game (Definition~\ref{def:soundness}). \item \emph{Front-running and transaction substitution:} An adversary observes a valid authorization proof in the mempool and attempts to rebind it to a different transaction hash.
 Because the proof is cryptographically bound to $\TxHash$ via constraint~(C3), this is captured by the substitution-resistance game (Definition~\ref{def:substitution}). \item \emph{Replay and state-race attacks:} An adversary attempts to resubmit a previously accepted authorization, or to exploit concurrent submissions to cause double-spending.
 Both are captured by the replay-resistance game (Definition~\ref{def:replay}), whose analysis covers the nonce (sequential ordering) and nullifier (set-membership) enforcement models. \item \emph{Cross-chain or cross-application proof migration:} An adversary takes a valid proof from one domain and attempts to use it in another.
 This is captured by the cross-domain separation game (Definition~\ref{def:domain}), enforced by the inclusion of $\domain$ in all commitment and binding computations (C1--C5). \end{itemize} Together, the four games provide coverage of the attack surface described in the threat model.
 Attacks not captured---such as compromise of the underlying $\REV$ or denial-of-service at the consensus layer---are out of scope, as noted in Section~\ref{sec:prelim:threat}. \end{remark}